• Skip to primary navigation

 Alternative Add-Ins

-Because these baked figs with tangy goat cheese are pretty simple, there are loads of room for add-ins.
-Just make sure that the ingredients and flavors you add pair well with the figs, goat cheese, and balsamic.
+Because these figs stuffed with tangy goat cheese are pretty simple, there are loads of room for add-ins.
+Just make sure that the ingredients and flavors you add pair well with figs, goat cheese, and balsamic.

 • Herbs: If you want to incorporate some savory herbs, rosemary, sage, and thyme will be your best option.